-Customs Self Assessment Program
+Customs Self-Assessment Program

-Terms and Conditions
+Terms and conditions

 In this section

-CSA-eligible Goods
+CSA-eligible goods

 CSA-eligible goods include commercial goods that are shipped directly from the United States or Mexico and delivered to an authorized importer, owner or consignee.